Cloud-Tech-NIT/Static-app/README.md

 # Static-app
-Project for Azure by abdul
+Project  by abdul-
-learn.futureskillsprime by Microsoft Azure
+learn.futureskillsprime to Microsoft Azure